-Today minutiae based matchers are the most widely used.
-Our aim is to test different classes of fingerprint recognition algorithms as different types of fingerprint recognition schemes react differently to image degradations.
-Therefore, we consider three fundamentally different types of fingerprint feature extraction and matching schemes:
+Different types of fingerprint recognition schemes react differently to image degradations.
+Therefore, we consider fundamentally different types of fingerprint feature extraction and matching schemes:

 Correlation-Based Matcher: These approaches use the fingerprint images in their entirety, the global ridge and furrow (i.e. valley) structure of a fingerprint is decisive.
 Images are correlated at different rotational and translational alignments, image transform techniques may be utilised for that purpose.
 As a representative of this class, we use a custom implementation of the phase only correlation (POC) matcher [10].